vlad-ds/anki-german-citizen-test/README.md

-Need to study for the German citizenship test?
-You're in the right place!
+# Prepare for the German Citizenship Test

-For this project, I used AI to extract all the questions in the official German citizenship test document.
-Then AI translated the question, identified the correct answer and wrote extensive explanations.
+Get all the questions for the **German Citizenship Test** as an Anki deck.

+Every question card features a translation to English and the explanation of the correct answer.

+Powered by the GPT API.

 Published: 18.01.2025

 Date of exam document: 24.06.2024

 [Official test download](https://www.bamf.de/SharedDocs/Anlagen/DE/Integration/Einbuergerung/gesamtfragenkatalog-lebenindeutschland.html?nn=282388)